Sisters-in-law or sister-in-laws?

 A clue: there’s sometimes more than one accepted form (the answers are revealed at the end*).

-Overall, the formation of plural nouns in English spans the spectrum of straightforward to tricky: there’s a handy guide here to the basics.
+Overall, the formation of plural nouns in English spans the spectrum of straightforward to tricky.
 Thankfully, you can pluralize many one-word nouns simply by adding a final ‘s’.
 On the other hand, there are some thornier cases which need more care: one of these is how to form plurals of words that entered English from other languages, about which I’ve posted before.

 As you might have gathered from tackling the above mini-test, a further common area of perplexity is the pluralization of some compound nouns, that is, nouns made up of two or more existing words, of which father-in-law is an example.
 Such nouns can be written in three different ways: